 How-to and explainer videos

 How-to videos also make it easy to target high-value keywords.
 These terms tend to have strong search rates and often correlate with videos that appear on the SERPs.

 Product videos might not target keywords with search volumes as high as other types of videos, but they do serve important purposes.
 Namely, they can help convert prospects at the end of the sales funnel by demonstrating the product’s potential.
 They also help to keep existing customers engaged and ensure that they get the most possible out of product.

-Optimizing for video in marketing
+Optimizing your video SEO strategy in marketing

 While posting videos online provides brands with an excellent means of connecting with customers and creating a superior user experience, you must also take steps to make sure that the videos themselves are found.
 The videos need to be discoverable on both your domain and on any video hosting platforms that you post them on.

 Optimizing for the video platform

 The major video platforms, including YouTube, work largely as an independent search engine.
 Since Google also pulls results to display on the SERP from YouTube, well-optimized videos can receive traffic from people arriving after making a standard Google query.

 Like any other search engine, YouTube plays close attention to the terms that you use in your video.
 Although Google cannot yet interpret video itself, it does look at the video title as well as the description and tags you put on the video.
 To fully capture all the keywords and terms you use in your video, you should include a very thorough description.
 You should also consider uploading a transcription of your video, if possible.